cdandoy/DbPop/README.md

       - ACCEPT_EULA="Y"
 ```

+To improved security, we recommend defining the database password using a [docker environment variable](https://docs.docker.com/compose/environment-variables/).

 In this example, the tables are created using simple SQL scripts, but if your database is composed of many tables, we recommend creating a Docker image of an empty version of the database,
 the apply the database changes using  [Flyway](https://hub.docker.com/r/flyway/flyway)
 or [Liquibase](https://hub.docker.com/r/liquibase/liquibase).
 Creating an ideal development environment for your team may take time, but it will have a tremendous impact on your team's productivity.

-<i>The Code section of DbPop is an alternative, but it is still in development.</i>
+<i>The Code section of DbPop is an alternative to SQL scripts to create tables, but it is still in development.</i>

 # Datasets